Part VI

 - Power-aware facilitation: Make roles and influence explicit; protect opt-outs, plan aftercare, and prevent coercion.

 Intimacy is a profound interplay of vulnerability and presence—a shared space where trust unfolds through mutual openness.
-Ethical intimacy honors this tenderness not by rushing to fix or control, but by holding both your own and others’ edges with steady, compassionate awareness.
+Ethical intimacy honors this tenderness by refusing to rush, fix, or control.
+It holds both your edge and the other’s with steady, compassionate awareness.

 True intimacy lives in the body as much as in words.
-When we include feelings, sensations, fears, and desires in the relational field, we create a container for authenticity.
-This asks us to embrace our own vulnerability while respecting the other’s pace—resisting the impulse to rescue and staying grounded as both witness and participant.
+When feelings, sensations, fears, and desires are included, authenticity becomes possible.
+This asks for vulnerability without rescue, and pace without pressure—staying grounded as both witness and participant.

 Consent, in this view, is a living practice rather than a checkbox.